 II.
 A Statement of Purpose, approximately 250 words, describing your goals and objectives for enrolling in this program.

 III.
-All official transcripts sent directly from the University Registrar's Office for programs completed within the United States.
-Officially evaluated transcripts by WES or ECE of all undergraduate and any graduate studies if completed outside of the United States.
+All official transcripts sent directly from the University Registrar's Office for programs completed within the United States and officially evaluated transcripts by WES or ECE of all undergraduate and any graduate studies if completed outside of the United States.
 If your undergraduate and/or graduate degrees are from an institution located outside of the United States, you must use a transcript credential evaluation service to obtain a course-by-course report.
 The official reports must be sent directly to Duquesne University from the organization you order through and will qualify as official transcripts.
 Please review our Transcript Credential Evaluation Directions.

 IV.
 Two letters of recommendation.
 In addition, please have each reference submit a completed recommendation form.
 At least one of these letters should be from academia (for example a former professor or research mentor).